wso2/docs-choreo-dev/en/docs/testing/test-rest-endpoints-via-the-openapi-console.md

 6. If the **Network Visibility** of the endpoint is set to **Organization**, click on **Generate URL** to generate a temporary test URL that will be active for 15 minutes.
 Else, skip this step.

     !!! note
-        The temporay test URL will be available **only for 15 minutes** and it will get expired after.
+        The temporary test URL will be available **only for 15 minutes** and it will get expired after.
 You can deactivate the test URL by clicking on the **Deactivate URL** button.

     ![OpenAPI Console](../assets/img/testing/openapi-console-org.png){.cInlineImage-full}